 Any pet store will sell hamster or guinea pig’s food, this doesn’t mean that pet rats should eat it.
-In my town, owning a pet rat is rare, but luckily the pet store is very flexible and will order pet rat food for us!
+Pet rats need nutritional values that other rodents’ food won’t satisfy.

 You could give it to them for a short period of time or once in a while if you can’t avoid it.
 But keep in mind that the food will be either extra on fat or it won’t have enough nutrients for a pet rat.